-PARIS (AP) _ A suspected arson fire tore through a recently renovated high-rise apartment building south of Paris early Sunday, killing at least 12 people and injuring 16, firefighters and a local official said.
+PARIS (AP) _ A fire tore through a high-rise apartment building south of Paris early Sunday, killing at least 12 people and injuring 16, firefighters said.

-About 200 firefighters rushed to the fire in the town of L’Hay-les-Roses, and medical teams set up a mobile treatment site.
+About 200 firefighters rushed to the scene after the fire began before dawn in the town of L’Hay-les-Roses, and medical teams set up a mobile treatment site.

-On Friday, authorities evacuated about 140 squatters from two dilapidated Paris apartment houses, with police moving in over the protests of screaming mothers and the sobs of children.
+On Friday, authorities evacuated about 140 squatters from two dilapidated Paris apartment houses considered fire risks, with police moving in over the protests of screaming mothers and the sobs of children.